 In recent years, some of the best coffees have been coming out of Huila in southern Colombia.
 Los Naranjos is a coop of 97 small-hold farmers who produce around 2000 bags total per year.
 The coffee has scored in the high 80s in several competitions, including the SCAA cupping pavilion, where it placed 8th.
-This Colombia coffee is smooth and rich with milk chocolate and pear with a touch of fennel in the flavor notes.

 Producer: Asociacion Los Naranjos